vincenthuang75025/playlists/README.md

 ## Non-urgent additions

-edit attr descriptions?
+attr descriptions need to update upon edit

-basic css remake, esp fonts and colors
+basic css remake, esp fonts and colors, consistency among pages

-import from eg. spotify or other lists, but how to get attrs?

 some sort of visualization of your songs, beyond just a querier. use for listen and share